PRAL Nutrients are those substances in food and drink that are used in the Potential Renal Acid Load (PRAL) calculation.

 The PRAL nutrients lists show the top foods for each of the above nutrients.
 Each food or drink uses the description from the USDA nutrition database.
 To allow comparison between different foods, they are listed for a serving that provides 100 calories.
 The weight of food that provides 100 calories is shown in grams.
 For some zero or low-calorie items (marked at the end of the description *), I calculate the values for 100 grams.
 The PRAL score is included, as described in PRAL pH Balance Calculation.

-If you have any questions, opinions, or experiences to share about PRAL nutrients, please join the healthy eating group for the pH Balance Calculation discussion.
+If you have any questions, opinions, or experiences to share about PRAL nutrients, please use the feedback form below.